ava-labs/cube-signer-sidecar/README.md

 ### E2E tests

 #### Running Locally
-To run E2E locally follow the steps in [Key Creation](#key-creation) above to generate a new key associated with the `e2e_signer` role and generate a session token file saved as `e2e_session.json`.
+To run E2E locally follow the [key creation](#key-creation) steps above to generate a new key associated with the `e2e_signer` role, and generate a session token file saved as `e2e_session.json`.
 After that the tests can be run via

 ```bash
 ./scripts/e2e_test.sh
 ```

-#### CI
-The base64 encoded session token is stored in Github secrets.
-It currently expires on 6/05/2026.
-When it expires, a new token can be generated and stored there.